madvid/42_fractol/README.md

 # Fractol

 Fractol is a graphic project of 42 school curiculum.
-The aim of this project is to program a Fractals explorer (see project subject in ressource_and_assets repository).
+The aim of this project is to program a Fractals explorer (see project subject [here]() or in ressource_and_assets repository).

 <img align="center" src="ressource_and_assets/intro_img_julia.png" width="100%" />

+The main objectives of the project is to:
+* use the *minilibX* graphic library,
+* tackle complex number in a programming project,
+* address the problem of optimization in graphic project.

 ## Install & launch
 ```bash